run-llama/create-llama/.changeset/little-jars-vanish.md

 "create-llama": patch
 ---

-Add multi-agent financial report for Typescript
+Add multi-agent financial report for Typescript (and update LITS to 0.7.10)